 1. How much money do you need to make to be content?

 Throw the topic of pay on the table right away.
-You don’t want to wait till the end of the process and realize your applicant has 3 kids, a mortgage, and student loans they need to pay off – making it impossible for you to afford them.
+You don’t want to wait till the end of the process to realize your applicant’s compensation expectations aren’t even close to what you’re able to meet.

 This question will save you both a lot of headache in the process, but it also shows the applicant you value honesty and openness.